Student Funding Policies

 Newly admitted applicants must use the online application tool to officially accept or decline the University's offer of admission.
 The act of accepting admission also signifies the acceptance of the University's financial award.

 All recipients of University funding must meet the following conditions.
-If any of the conditions specified in this document are violated, financial assistance may be withdrawn by The Graduate School.
+If any of the conditions specified below are violated, financial assistance may be withdrawn by The Graduate School.

 - Submit to The Graduate School official transcripts listing all prior undergraduate and graduate coursework undertaken and degrees awarded.